MianReplicate/Gender-Acceptance/README.md

 ## FAQ ❓
 - Will you add compatibility with this one mod?
   - Suggest it and I can look into it!
-- RJW Support?
-  - When Simple Trans gets support for RJW, I will look into supporting this mod with it as well if it is not already supported.

 ## Credits 👏
 - Special thanks to divineDerivative for letting me use some of their code from Way Better Romance!